dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 7 - Fundamental.md

 ## Integrated Task and Motion Planning (TAMP) in robotics

 ## Problem Definition
-Task planning grow exponentially with the size of the problem.
+The author addresses translating abstract plans into Task planning grow exponentially with the size of the problem.

 ## Summary of the methodology presented: algorithm, input-output